AdobeDocs/commerce-operations.en/help/operational-playbook/product/promotions.md

 # Promotions

-DWith most of the population moving to shop online, retailers need to be one step ahead in providing the best to their customers, retailers need to think what would be the best way to get their products out there in the market?
+With most of the population moving to online shopping, retailers need to be one step ahead in providing the best customer experience.
+Retailers need to think about the best ways to get their products out in the market.
 This is where marketing strategy comes into play.
-In a general aspect, marketing strategy consists of 6 P’s:
+In a general aspect, marketing strategy consists of six P’s:

 - Product
 - Price